rawsrc/PhpEcho/README.md

 context that will allow us to work with the current block without interfering with others.

 How to use it: we will update the LoginForm.php file to see how to use this new feature.
-For example, w'd like to test some new CSS on the block without changing the rendering of other parts of the page.
+For example, we'd like to test some new CSS on the block without changing the rendering of other parts of the page.
 ```php
 <?php $id = $this->id() ?>
 <style>